 Kitty Foyle, 1940, RKO Radio Pictures.
 Starring Ginger Rogers, Dennis Morgan, James Craig.
 Directed by Sam Wood.
 B&W, 108 minutes.

-Working girl Kitty Foyle (Ginger Rogers) has met the man of her dreams in Wyn Strafford (Dennis Morgan), her boss and publisher of the fledgling magazine she’s working for as a secretary in Philadelphia.
+Working girl Kitty Foyle (Ginger Rogers) has met the man of her dreams in Wyn Strafford (Dennis Morgan), publisher of the fledgling magazine she’s working for as a secretary in Philadelphia.
 The two fall deeply in love, but when the magazine folds, Wyn isn’t strong enough to defy society and his family by openly courting Kitty.
 Brokenhearted, she moves to New York City.

-Actually, that’s where the movie starts, and the rest is told in flashback, until the final moments and Kitty’s choice is made.
+Actually, that’s where the movie starts, and the rest is told in flashback, until the final moments when Kitty’s choice is made.
 The story is told in such a way her decision is never obvious, yet ultimately, it is.

-The movie also inspired the “Kitty Foyle dress,” a shirtwaist-style dress, typically a dark color (generally navy blue) with a light-colored collar and buttons (ironically, perhaps, none of the pictures I’ve used here show that style of dress).
+The movie also inspired the “Kitty Foyle dress,” a shirtwaist-style dress, typically a dark color (generally navy blue) with a light-colored collar and buttons (none of the pictures used here show that style of dress).
 The style became very popular over the next few years, particularly when the war called for austerity and re-use of household goods.
 Collars were replaced and the dresses were considered “good as new.”
 The style was developed for film-making because it was flattering to the female stars filmed wearing it.

-Kitty Foyle is a woman’s film, no doubt about it, but one men who have an appreciation for character development and the fine art of crafting an adult story with the restrictions of Motion Picture Production Code will enjoy as well.
+Kitty Foyle is a woman’s film, no doubt about it, but men who have an appreciation for character development and the fine art of crafting an adult story with the restrictions of Motion Picture Production Code will enjoy it as well.
 It has humor and humanity to balance the more challenging aspects of human nature, and a heroine to cheer for in good times and bad.